shpasser/GaeSupportL5/README.md

-In order to optimize view compilation the included `cachefs` filesystem can be used to store compiled views using `memcached` service. `cachefs` does not provide the application with a reliable storage solution, information stored using 'memcached' is managed according to `memcached` rules and may be deleted when `memcached` decides to.
+In order to optimize view compilation the included `cachefs` filesystem can be used to store compiled views using `memcached` service. `cachefs` does not provide the application with a reliable storage solution, information stored using `memcached` is managed according to `memcached` rules and may be deleted when `memcached` decides to.
 Since the views can be compiled again without any information loss it is appropriate to store compiled views using `cachefs`.